Henry "Jullundur" Smith: Career

-In 1890 he joined the Indian Medical Service, and was stationed at Amritsar and Jullundur, Punjab, where he became known as "Jullundur Smith", acting as superintendent of the local jail and performing both stone and eye surgery.
+In 1890 Smith joined the Indian Medical Service, and was stationed at Amritsar and Jullundur, Punjab, where he became known as "Jullundur Smith", acting as the chief IMS officer, superintendent of the local jail, and performing both stone and eye surgery.
 During the cooler seasons, he could perform up to 100 cataract operations per day.
 He popularised the intracapsular cataract extraction.

 Later life

+In March 1919, Smith secretly advised Sir Michael O'Dwyer, bypassing the newly appointed deputy commissioner, Miles Irving, advocating harsh measures in Amritsar and prompting O'Dwyer to escalate tensions that culminated on 10 April.
+He later gave testimony to the Hunter Inquiry into the Punjab disturbances of 1919.
+Following the Punjab disturbances of 1919, he was furloughed in 1920.

-In 1921 he retired and remained in India until 1925, when he returned to Clogher.
-In 1924 Smith was called by Sir Michael O'Dwyer to testify in the O'Dwyer v.
+In 1921 Smith retired to Clogher.
+In 1924 he was called by Sir Michael O'Dwyer to testify in the O'Dwyer v.
 Nair Libel Case.
+He returned to India in 1924 spending a year re-editing his ophthalmology book.

 Personal and family

 In 1898, Smith married Hester Dil Russel, an Indian Medical Service colleague.
 They had two sons.

 Death and legacy

-Smith died in 1859.
+Smith died in 1948.
 The Indian Pioneer wrote: "He was big, mentally, morally and physically and he operated on thousands upon thousands for two great Indian afflictions, cataract and stone.
 India mourns his going, the world honours him."
 He is considered an ophthalmology pioneer of the IMS, along with Herbert Herbert.
 A description of Smith is given in Derrick Vail's “The Man With the Cigar” (1973).